influxdata/docs-v2/content/influxdb/cloud/account-management/multi-user/remove-user.md

 2. Hover over the user you want to remove and then click the {{< icon "delete" >}} icon that appears.
 3. Confirm the removal.

+#### User-based Plan

+1. Click on the **user icon > billing**.
+2. [Cancel your service](/influxdb/cloud/account-management/offboarding/#cancel-service) to delete your organization.

+### Multi-user organization

+You can not delete a multi-user organization on your own.

+To remove or delete an organization with multiple users, do one of the following:

+#### Delete an organization

+1. Contact [InfluxData Support](support@influxdata.com) to delete an organization with multiple users.

+#### Remove yourself from an organization

+1. Get another organization owner to remove you.